Bike Tour FAQs

 What should I pack in case of rain or bad weather?

 Along with your training schedule, you’ll also receive a packing list.
 We can never predict the weather, so it’s important to pack clothing for all contingencies.
 The packing list will include our recommendations for packing for rain, as well as have some recommendations for your tour’s length and location.
+We always recommend checking the weather just prior to your departure to make sure you are packed correctly.
+In the meantime, you can check out our general suggestions for what to bring along on a bike tour.

 Are trips cancelled because of weather?